 In mid-summer 2017, Christopher Nolan’s blockbuster film Dunkirk was released.
-His movie depicts the legendary evacuation of some 338,000 British, French, and Belgian soldiers from the beaches of Dunkirk between May 26th and June 4th, 1940.
-While Nolan’s movie, praised as an Oscar contender early on, does a great job of depicting British involvement in the withdrawal it’s important to remember there were other contributors, including Canadians.
+His movie depicts the legendary evacuation of some 338,000 British, French, and Belgian soldiers from the French beaches of Dunkirk between May 26th and June 4th, 1940.
+Nolan’s movie was praised as an Oscar contender early on and it does a great job of depicting British involvement in the withdrawal, however, it’s important to remember there were other contributors, including Canadians.

 As shown in the movie, the Royal Air Force (RAF) played a vital role in assuring the success of the evacuation, but this was not an entirely a British contribution.
 In fact, the British had re-established Squadron No. 242 to house their Canadian pilots during the Second World War.
 Beginning on May 16th, No. 242 would be used to supply air support over France, including at Dunkirk.
 This operation would continue until June 16th when the entire squadron was evacuated to participate in the Battle of Britain.
-Without the air support from the RAF, the hundreds of thousands stranded on the beach would have been like shooting fish in a barrel for Germany’s Luftwaffe pilots.
+Without the air support from the RAF, the hundreds of thousands stranded on the beach would have most likely come under fire from Germany’s Luftwaffe pilots.

 It was the brave and determined action of all involved that made the miracle at Dunkirk possible.